-- The Festival Way shared-use commuter route, providing off-road cycle access from Nailsea and Backwell to Bristol via Flax Bourton.
-Long Ashton and the Long Ashton Park and Ride.
+The Festival Way shared-use commuter route, providing off-road cycle access from Nailsea and Backwell to Bristol via Flax Bourton, Long Ashton and the Long Ashton Park and Ride.
 For commuters and tourists alike, it has seen a year on year increase in use since its opening in 2013.
-It saw an increase of 364% in cycling numbers during peak lockdown in May 2020. - The Brean Down Way, completed in 2017 as the first section of our ambitious Coastal Towns Cycle Route.
-Providing a popular leisure route for approximately 100,000 users per year, this off-road route connects the Somerset Coast at Brean with the bustling Weston-super-Mare promenade via the picturesque Brean Down. - A371 Locking Parklands to Haywood Village shared use cycle path, providing active travel connection between two new major development locations (with onward linkages with Weston Town Centre) - The very popular Strawberry Line off-road shared-use path, along the old Strawberry Line rail route between Clevedon and Cheddar.
+It saw an increase of 364% in cycling numbers during peak lockdown in May 2020.

+- The Brean Down Way, completed in 2017 is the first section of our ambitious Coastal Towns Cycle Route, already proving very popular with approximately 100,000 trips per year.
+It connects Somerset's picturesque Brean Down and the Brean holiday resort with the bustling Weston-super-Mare promenade via paths through nature reserves. - A371 Locking Parklands to Haywood Village shared use cycle path, providing active travel connection between two new major development locations (with onward linkages with Weston Town Centre) - The very popular Strawberry Line off-road shared-use path, along the old Strawberry Line rail route between Clevedon and Cheddar.
 This provides active travel connections for leisure trips and commuters between Winscombe (and on into Somerset) in the south, Congresbury and the A370 and Yatton Railway Station in the north.